GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/geometry-monster/13-juice-it.md

 ![](/gdevelop5/tutorials/geometry-monster/303.png)

 Scroll down even more.
-Set the gravity on particles on both X and Y axes to `0` (we don't need gravity in our game), friction on particles to `2`, particle minimum lifetime to `0,5` seconds and the maximum one to `1,5` seconds, particle start size to `100` and end size to `80` (so they get a little smaller after they are spawned), minimum rotation speed to `0` and maximum to `40` degrees per second (so some of them can rorate a bit).
+Set the gravity on particles on both X and Y axes to `0` (we don't need gravity in our game), friction on particles to `2`, particle minimum lifetime to `0,5` seconds and the maximum one to `1,5` seconds, particle start size to `100` and end size to `80` (so they get a little smaller after they are spawned), minimum rotation speed to `0` and maximum to `40` degrees per second (so some of them can rotate a bit).

 Confirm all that by clicking "Apply".